RMS Aurania (1882): Construction

+In her career Aurania was to act as a consort ship to the SS Servia, built 2 years prior.
+Unlike the Servia, the Aurania had a more experimental design.
+Typically, liners would be 10 times longer than they were broad, but Aurania was only 8 times longer.
+This enhanced her stability greatly, along with cargo capacity and passenger accommodations.
+She had a registered length of 470 ft (143.25m), an overall length of 485 ft (147.82m), a breadth of 57 ft (17.4m) and a depth of 37 ft (11.3m).
+She was powered by 8 boilers, and a 3 cylinder compound steam engine.
+On sea trials in April 1883, the ship proved a great success with a speed of 18.5 knots being easily obtained, above the satisfactory 16 knots desired.
+Aurania was registered at Liverpool on June 16, 1883.

 Career

-In her career Aurania was never very popular, she was known as a badly rolling ship.
 During her maiden voyage on 23 June 1883 she left Liverpool for Queenstown and finally for New York, but halfway through the Atlantic her engine failed due to overheating, and a broken connecting rod shot through her engine skylight, causing panic among passengers.
 The voyage was completed under sail and she arrived in New York on 4 July 1883 under sail and tow with disabled engines.
+She departed New York in August 1883 for the Clyde, running on her low pressure cylinder with a speed of 11 knots.
+After repairs were completed, she resumed service on April 12, 1884.

 In September 1885, the White Star Liner Republic collided with Aurania off Sandy Hook.
 Republic was disabled and brought back to New York while Aurania continued her voyage.

-In 1900 Aurania was used as a Transport Ship during the Boer war, she returned to civil service in 1903.
+In October 1899 Aurania was used as a Transport Ship during the Boer war, she returned to civil service on April 14, 1903.
 In 1903 her sailing route was changed and she sailed from the Mediterranean to New York.
-In 1904 she returned to her original sailing route.
+She served on this route for only three round trips, and resumed the Liverpool-New York run in February 1904.

-The Final Days
+The final days

-RMS Aurania was scrapped in Genoa, Italy on 13 March 1905.
+RMS Aurania was sold to L. Pittaluga's breakers yard for scrapping in February 1905.
+The redundant ship arrived at Genoa, Italy for breaking March 13, 1905.